dagiteferi/ai-portfolio-platform/backend/Docs/backend_rag_document.md

 *   **Purpose:** Infers the likely role of the user (e.g., "recruiter" or "visitor") based on keywords present in their message.
 This inference is crucial for tailoring the AI's tone and response strategy.
 *   **How it works:** Utilizes predefined `RECRUITER_KEYWORDS` (sourced from `config.py`) to analyze the user's input.
 It then adjusts confidence scores for each role, which directly influences how the AI will interact in subsequent steps, ensuring a contextually appropriate response.

-#### `rag_retriever.py`
+### `ai_core/components/rag_retriever.py`

 *   **Purpose:** Implements the "Retrieval" part of the Retrieval-Augmented Generation (RAG) process.
-Its function is to search the knowledge base for information relevant to the user's query.
+Its function is to search the knowledge base for information relevant to the user's query using a sophisticated multi-query strategy.
 *   **How it works:**
-    *   First, it checks if the user's input is a simple greeting (using `GREETING_KEYWORDS` from `config.py`) to avoid unnecessary and costly knowledge base searches.
-    *   If a search is deemed necessary, it calls `faiss_manager.search_combined(user_input, k=FAISS_SEARCH_K)` to query the FAISS vector store.
-This query retrieves the `k` most semantically similar documents to the user's input.
+    *   **Query Decomposition:** Instead of using the user's raw query directly, it first calls `generate_sub_queries()` to use an LLM to break down a potentially complex user question into several simpler, self-contained sub-queries.
+This allows for more targeted and comprehensive retrieval.
+    *   **Metadata Filtering:** For each generated sub-query, it calls `get_metadata_filter()` to analyze the query and determine if a specific metadata filter should be applied (e.g., `{"type": "project"}` if the query is about projects).
+This significantly narrows down the search space and improves the relevance of retrieved documents.
+    *   **Iterative Search:** It then iterates through each sub-query, performing a FAISS search with the corresponding metadata filter.
+    *   **Aggregation and De-duplication:** The results from all sub-query searches are aggregated, and duplicates are removed to create a clean, comprehensive set of documents.
     *   Finally, it stores the content of these retrieved documents in `state["retrieved_docs"]`, making them available as context for the Large Language Model (LLM) during the generation phase.

 #### `response_generator.py`